janbodnar/Testing/github-actions.md

 # Github Actions

-**GitHub Actions** is a powerful automation tool built right into GitHub that lets you automate, customize, and execute software development workflows directly in your repository.
+**GitHub Actions** is a powerful automation tool built right into GitHub that lets you

-## What It Does
+automate, customize, and execute software development workflows directly in your repository.

+What it does:

 - **CI/CD Automation**: Build, test, and deploy your code automatically when you push changes.
 - **Event-Driven Workflows**: Trigger actions on events like `push`, `pull_request`, `issue`, or even on a schedule.